 Mount Scott Elementary School

-- Mount Scott Elementary School's student population of 373 students has stayed relatively flat over five school years.
+- Mount Scott Elementary School's student population of 384 students has grown by 7% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 - Mount Scott Elementary School is ranked within the top 20% of all 1,191 schools in Oregon (based off of combined math and reading proficiency testing data) for the 2016-17 school year.